RJuro/Africalics-PhD-Academy-2018/notebooks/README.md

-## Here you should find all notebooks fromt he session
+## Here you should find all notebooks from the session

 ---